Why only 3 Monkeys?

 Actually no, we're a small company focused on making the most professional handmade amps we can.
-Wiring is done by Ossie (the designer), cabs are designed and built by Greg and Sam, and sales and support by any one of us.
+Wiring is done by Ossie (the designer), cabs are designed and built by Greg, and sales and support by either of us.
 Brad is our touring test monkey and frequent collaborator on amp design ideas.

 There are tons of boutique amp builders on the web.
 What makes 3 Monkeys different?